barumau/pandunia/fransi/darse.md

 ### Réponses aux exercices

-1. le no safa kamar.
+1. le no safa kamare.
 2. un kupe no hali.
 3. dul waf no niama supe.
 4. le no tena waf e maw. / le tena no waf e no maw.